-For internet access when using Nucleus2, you will need an unmanaged gigabit network switch (such as the Netgear GS108).
-Or simple connect the Nucleus2 directly to your home's router.
+For internet access when using Nucleus2, you will need an unmanaged switch (such as the Netgear GS108), or simply connect the Nucleus2 directly to your home router.

-Connect your Nucleus2, computer, and any Dante I/O to the unmanaged switch.
-Then connect your internet/WiFi router to the unmanaged switch.
+Connect your Nucleus2, computer, and Dante devices to the switch/router.
+Connect your internet/WiFi router to the switch.